gjohnston9/rna-mcmc/README.md

 - After the program finishes, data about frequencies of characteristics (how many times each characteristic had a certain value) is written to the `data/by_frequency` directory.

+- Additional arguments (optional):
+	- `--prefix PREFIX`: Attaches the given prefix to the beginning of all data files.
+Used in scripts that run `mcmc.py` multiple times so that the results are not overwritten each time.
+	- `--start_word_source START_WORD_SOURCE`: If specified, this file path will be used to load a text file containing the starting word.
+The file should only have one line, containing 1's and 0's with no spaces in between.
+If not specified, a starting word of [1]*n + [0]*n will be used.
+This argument is used for energy calibration experiments, to start the chain from structures that are far from each other.

 ## Creating plots
 - To plot data output by the chain, the first step is to run `write_plot_data.sage`.
 This has slightly different behavior depending on whether the `--uniform` or `--nntm` flag is used.
 	- With either flag, the first command line argument should be your value of *n* (1000 in most cases).